 $ ls $GOPATH/src/github.com/redjack/marionette/third_party/libs

-This should return a list of three files:
+This should return a list of four files:

 At this stage, you should now be ready to check dependencies and compile Marionette itself.
 However, you will need to fully install one of the third-party libraries: